-Our enhancements of the eDonkey architecture comprises three parts: Modifications to the index server, a cache peer and a crawler.
+Our enhancements to the eDonkey architecture comprise three parts: Modifications to the index server, a cache peer and a crawler.
 The index server monitors the file popularity and exports the collected data to the cache peer.
 The cache peer stores popular information at the network core.
 The crawling peers support the index server with resources that are unknown in the mobile operator domain.
 Extended signalling includes information from the mobile network domain, e.g. presence information.
-Our current development of integrated features in this architecture is still ongoing.
 The architecture components shown in Fig. 2 will be described in detail in this Section.

-Figure 2: Mobile P2P Architecture Overview
+Fig. 2.
+Mobile P2P Architecture Overview